Adult entertainment in licensed premises

 - wearing lingerie or underwear.

-- offer liquor to entice a member of the public to perform.
+- offer alcohol to entice a member of the public to perform

 You must display a sign at all entrances to the show area.

-The sign must be displayed from the beginning of trading hours until after the last show has finished.
+The sign must be displayed from the start of trading hours until after the last show has ended.

 The letters on the sign must be at least 2cm high.

-- that an 'R' rated show is in progress between certain hours on certain days
+- an 'R' rated show is in progress between certain hours on certain days

-- that people under the age of 18 years will not be permitted
+- people under 18 years will not be permitted

-- that people may be offended by the show.
+- people may be offended by the show.

-- and people under 18 years of age will not be admitted.
+- people under 18 years will not be admitted.

 During a performance

-- curtains or screens must be drawn so that people passing by or in other areas can't see the show
+- curtains or screens are drawn so that people passing by or in other areas can't see the show

 - people under 18 years are not allowed into the performance area before or during a performance